IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 It can also be used for upper-bounding and/or lower-bounding the output of any generator (e.g., run-of-the-river hydro, wind).
 If the user introduces a minimum generation value greater than the maximum, the model will adjust the minimum generation value to match the maximum.

+If a thermal unit has a variable minimum generation > 0 in a certain load level, it is considered committed in this load level.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

 ## Variable maximum and minimum consumption